Denali Expedition Itinerary

 Upon sign up, we will send you our richly detailed, pre-trip information package.

-Day 1: Morning meeting in Talkeetna.
-Meet at the Alpine Ascents office.
-After introductions, orientation and final gear check, we'll board a ski-equipped aircraft and fly to Base Camp on the southeast fork of the Kahiltna Glacier (7,300 ft.).
-The flight to Base Camp is marvelous, presenting outstanding views of a variety of peaks, including Mt.
+Meet at the Alpine Ascents Office at 8am (we will transport climbers from the Fireweed Station Inn to our offices).
+After introductions, orientation, and final gear check, we will board a ski-equipped aircraft and fly to Base Camp on the S.E.
+Fork of the Kahiltna Glacier (7,300′).
+The flight to Base Camp is marvelous, presenting outstanding views of a variety of peaks including Mt.
 Foraker, Mt.
-Hunter and Moose's Tooth.
-Upon arrival, we'll prepare our Base Camp.
-(Glacier travel review may be done on this day.)
+Hunter, and the Moose’s Tooth.
+Upon arrival we prepare our Base Camp.
+(Note: a glacier travel review may be done on this day.)